-By resolution 2102 (2013) of 2 May 2013, the Council established the United Nations Assistance Mission in Somalia (UNSOM) with the mandate, inter alia, to provide good offices functions to support the Federal Government of Somalia in the peace and reconciliation process and to provide strategic policy advice on peacebuilding and State-building; to assist in the coordination of international donor support, in particular on security sector assistance and maritime security; to help to build the capacity of the Federal Government to promote respect for human rights, women's empowerment, child protection, the prevention of conflict-related sexual and gender-based violence and the strengthening of justice institutions; and to monitor, help to investigate and report on abuses or violations of human rights.147
+By resolution 2102 (2013) of 2 May 2013, the Council established the United Nations Assistance Mission in Somalia (UNSOM) with the mandate, inter alia, to provide good offices functions to support the Federal Government of Somalia in the peace and reconciliation process and to provide strategic policy advice on peacebuilding and state building; assist in the coordination of international donor support, in particular on security sector assistance and maritime security; to help to build the capacity of the Federal Government to promote respect for human rights, women's empowerment, child protection and the prevention of conflict-related sexual and gender-based violence and the strengthening of justice institutions; and to monitor, help to investigate and report on abuses or violations of human rights.

 In 2022, the Council adopted resolutions 2628 (2022) of 31 March, 2632 (2022) of 26 May and 2657 (2022) of 31 October regarding UNSOM.
-By resolutions 2632 (2022) and 2657 (2022), the Council unanimously extended the mandate of UNSOM, as set out in resolution 2158 (2014), twice, for a period of five months and one year, respectively, on the latter occasion until 31 October 2023.148
+By resolutions 2632 (2022) and 2657 (2022), the Council unanimously extended the mandate of UNSOM as set out in resolution 2158 (2014) for periods of five months and one year, the latter time until 31 October 2023.

-By resolution 2628 (2022), acting under Chapter VII of the Charter, the Council endorsed the decision of the Peace and Security Council of the African Union to reconfigure AMISOM into ATMIS and authorized its deployment for an initial period of 12 months.149 With regard to UNSOM, the Council requested the United Nations, in coordination with the Federal Government, the African Union and the European Union, to establish a technical partnership coordination function to increase coordination and collaboration between the Federal Government, federal member states, ATMIS, UNSOM, UNSOS, the United Nations country team and the country's other multilateral, regional and bilateral partners.150
+By resolution 2628 (2022), acting under Chapter VII of the Charter, the Council endorsed the decision of the African Union Peace and Security Council to reconfigure AMISOM into ATMIS and authorized its deployment for an initial period of 12 months.
+With regard to UNSOM, the Council requested the United Nations, in coordination with the Federal Government, African Union and European Union, to establish a technical partnership coordination function to increase coordination and collaboration between the Federal Government, federal member states, ATMIS, UNSOM, UNSOS, the United Nations country team and Somalia's other multilateral, regional and bilateral partners.

-By resolution 2632 (2022), the Council decided that UNSOM was to continue to implement its mandate in accordance with resolution 2592 (2021).151 The Council requested the Secretary-General, following consultations with the Federal Government of Somalia, to undertake a strategic review of UNSOM to include recommendations for clearly defined, measurable and realistic benchmarks to track the Mission's timely execution and achievement of its mandate and to report to the Council by 30 September 2022.152
+By resolution 2632 (2022), the Council decided that UNSOM was to continue to implement its mandate in accordance with resolution 2592 (2021).
+The Council requested the Secretary-General, following consultations with the Federal Government of Somalia, to